Root Canals in Grande Prairie

-Typically, a root canal procedure usually takes 1-2 visits, after the procedure, we will help you with pain-management protocol, so you will experience very little post-operative discomfort.
+Typically, a root canal procedure usually takes 1-2 visits to our Dentists in Grande Prairie, after the procedure, we will help you with pain-management protocol, so you will experience very little post-operative discomfort.
 The root canal procedure is meant to fully restore and save your tooth, avoiding extraction.

 Call or Request a Booking Online